alexpeter-pen/MusicL/Global declarations.md

 $ Within chords cases may have a different meaning

 If a declaration of any kind is omitted, it is either arbitrary or most common.

+Unless specified differently all declarations should be a full words.
+To avoid repetition or to shorten the usage we can declare what shorthand notation is

+::key:k
+::trill:r

+and similar.
+Notice that the language assumes a level of context that is not spelled out.
+For this reason it is necessary to help the reader bz giving at least a hint in the declaration over what the notation, i.e. letter is used for.